-When determining the independent status of a Director, the Board has considered the factors detailed in Box 2.3 of the ASX Principles and Recommendations and as detailed in Recommendation 2.3 above, the Board has determined, on an individual by individual basis, that each of the two Directors designated as independent Directors in Recommendation 2.3 above satisfy all of the above criteria.
-In addition, the Board comprises a majority of Non-executive Directors and one Executive Director.
+When determining the independent status of a Director, the Board has considered the factors detailed in Box 2.3 of the ASX Principles and Recommendations and as detailed in Recommendation 2.3 above, the Board has determined, on an individual by individual basis, that each of the two Directors designated as independent Directors in Recommendation 2.3 above (Allan Brackin and Ross Walker) satisfy all of the above criteria.
+In addition, the Board comprises a majority of Non-executive Directors and only one Executive Director.